Camp Lemonnier: Transfer to Africa Command

-As of May 2013, the US had prepared plans for a $1.4 billion expansion of the base and to increase its special forces there to more than 1,000.
+As of May 2013, the DOD had prepared plans for a $1.4 billion expansion of the base and to increase its special forces there to more than 1,000.

-In 2013, the UAV's operating out of the base were moved to Chabelley Airport – which increased operational security and allayed local fears after a UAV and its Hellfire missile crashed in a Djibouti suburb.
+In September 2013, the Predators and Reapers operating from Camp Lemonnier were moved to "a remote desert airstrip" later identified as Chabelley Airport.

 In May 2014, U.S. President Obama and Djiboutian President Guelleh agreed on a 20-year extension of the American lease, at $63 million a year in rent – about double its previous rate.
-The US is in the process of expanding the base and plans to spend $1.4 billion upgrading the facility over the next two decades.
+The US was expanding the base and planned to spend $1.4 billion upgrading the facility over the next two decades.

 In 2017, China opened a base nearby, the Chinese People's Liberation Army Support Base in Djibouti.
 In May 2018, the United States Air Force said military grade lasers had been aimed at the eyes of its pilots and the incidents had originated on the Chinese base.
 China denied that they were the source of the lasers, stating that they abide by international law.

+Detention of deportees from the USA

+On May 20, 2025 eight men, citizens of Vietnam, South Korea, Mexico, Laos, Cuba, Myanmar and South Sudan, all convicted of serious crimes in the United States, were deported from the USA to Camp Lemonnier after the Donald Trump administration attempted to expel them to South Sudan, while judge Brian E. Murphy of the United States District Court for the District of Massachusetts blocked that expulsion, telling the administration they could not send these men to the war-stricken country before they were given an opportunity to contest their deportation.
+As a result, the Trump administration detained the deportees in Camp Lemonnier under the guard of ICE officers.

+The Trump administration informed the court on June 6 that they were detaining the migrants in a conference room within a Conex shipping container in Camp Lemonnier that is "not equipped nor suitable for detention of any length"; the Trump administration also reported the conditions being "smoke from the burn pits" that makes it "difficult to breathe" and "imminent danger of rocket attacks from terrorist groups in Yemen".

-Base of Operations
+Base of operations

 Camp Lemonnier became the hub for black and white SOF operations into nations such as Somalia and Yemen.
 Also based there is the SOCCE-HOA (Special Operations Command and Control Element-Horn of Africa) – which commands all SOCOM units assigned to training or operational missions in the region including elements of JSOTF-TS (Joint Special Operations Task Force-Trans Sahara) and Naval Special Warfare Unit 10.
-It also coordinates a rotational detachment of US Army Special Forces which conducts foreign Internal Defence training in counterinsurgency in both Djibouti and in countries such as Mali.
-In a separate secure compound within the base there are an estimated 300 JSOC personnel: special operators, intelligence and imagery analysts and a dedicated UAV cell.
-The UAV cell is commanded by a JSOC Major and tasks a flight of 8 MQ-1 Predators conducting operations over Somalia, Mali and Yemen, the Predators have been carrying out strikes and surveillance missions from Camp Lemonnier since late 2010.
-Prior to that, both CIA and JSOC had used the base as a temporary forward location for Predator and Reaper sorties into the region.
+It also supervises a rotational detachment of US Army Special Forces which conducts foreign Internal Defence training in counterinsurgency in Djibouti.